-NEED A PERMIT: In order to book your Inca Trail treks, the Peruvian authorities cap the number of Inca Trail trekking permits to 500 per day.
-Everyone entering the trail needs a permit including the trekker, guide, porters and other support staff.
+PERMIT REQUIRED: In order to book your Inca Trail treks, the Peruvian authorities cap the number of Inca Trail trekking permits at 500 per day.
+Everyone entering the trail needs a permit including trekkers, guides, porters and all support staff.
 Permits often sell out several months in advance and you must book well ahead to secure your place.

-When you fill in our booking form you must fill in alternative start dates that are possible for you to begin the trek and these have to be validated.
-If your preferred date is sold out we will use one of these alternative dates for your permit.
-Once we purchase your permit from the National Park office, you are 100% confirmed to start this day; this date cannot be changed.
-Permits are completely non-refundable or transferable, so please make sure the date you booked is a good date to start this adventure.
+When you fill out our booking form, please select alternative start dates that are possible for you to begin the trek and these have to be validated.
+If your preferred date is sold out we will use one of these alternative dates to secure your permit.
+Once the permit is purchased from the National Park office, your departure date is 100% confirme; please note this date cannot be changed.
+Permits are completely non-refundable or transferable, so please make sure the date you booked is the right date to start this adventure.

 Your permit is linked to your name and passport number.
 If you change your passport after booking your Inca Trail trek permit or you plan to travel with a different passport, you MUST also bring the passport you used to book your permit, or you will not be able to trek the Inca Trail trek.

 STUDENTS: If you booked your trek with your International Student Identity Card (ISIC) you must have this card and it must be valid for you to enter the trail.
 If you purchased a permit with the student discount and you do not bring your ISIC card or it is not valid at the time of your trek start they will not allow you to enter the trail.
 These are National Park rules.